-- Sift together the flour, sugar, baking power, baking soda, and salt.
+- Sift together the flour, sugar, baking powder, baking soda, and salt.
 Whisk to combine.

-- In a separate bowl, combine the eggs, orange zest, orange juice, sour cream, buttermilk, coconut oil, and vanilla.
+- In a separate bowl combine the eggs, orange zest, orange juice, sour cream, buttermilk, coconut oil, and vanilla.
 Add this mixture to the dry ingredients, and gently mix just until moistened.
 (It will be thick!)
 Coat the fresh cranberries in a bit of flour before folding them in.
 This can help prevent them from rising to the top of the bread!

-- Spray 9×5-inch bread loaf pan with non-stick spray.
-(Or if making this recipe into muffins use a muffins or cupcake tin).
-Pour mixture into prepared pan and bake for 50-60 minutes or until toothpick comes out clean.
+- Spray 9×5-inch bread loaf pan with non-stick baking spray.
+Pour mixture into prepared pan and bake for ~50-60 minutes or until toothpick comes out clean.

 - Once bread is cooled, whisk together ingredients for the frosting.
 You may need to alter some of the liquid or add more powdered sugar to get the consistency you like.
-Enjoy!
+Glaze and enjoy!